A cheap Jaguar XKE makes for a dangerous purchase, doesn’t it? Not always. Here’s a well maintained 1967 XKE 2+2 for under $50k…

 Not always.
 The XKE has witnessed auction prices breaking record amounts, but that doesn’t mean all examples command top dollar.
 Even then, those asking less on the open market needn’t be destined to ruin your life.

-An XKE will require care and there are distinguished signs of rot and mechanical maladies you need to look for, such is outlined in our buying guide, but problem free examples aren’t impossible to find.
+An XKE will require care and there are distinguished signs of rot and mechanical maladies you need to look for, , but problem free examples aren’t impossible to find.

 If you are after a first-generation car with a Moss gearbox then you’ll need to sell your organs on the black market right enough, but seek a later model and you’ll be quids-in.
 Such as this 1967 XKE 2+2 coupé.